zukunft/zukunft.com/README.md

 - elm (ELeMents)           - a structured reference for terms, verbs or formulas mostly used for formula elements (cancel? replace with term?)
 - res (RESult)             - the calculated number of a formula
 - fig (FIGure)             - either a value set by the user or a calculated formula result
+- src (SouRCe)             - url or description where a value is taken from
+- ref (REFerence)          - url with and external unique id to sync data with external systems
+- msk (MaSK)               - a view that is shown to the user (dsp - DiSPlay until now)
+- cmp (CoMPonent)          - one part of a view so a kind of view component (ex view entry)

+backend - admin
 - usr (USeR)               - the person who is logged in
 - log                      - to save all changes in a user readable format

-- src (SouRCe)             - url or description where a value is taken from
+backend - internal
+- dsl (DSp cmp Link)       - link of a view component to a view
 - sbx (SandBoX)            - the user sandbox tables where the adjustments of the users are saved
 - uso (User Sbx Object)    - an object (word, value, formula, ...) that uses the user sandbox (useless?)
 - id (IDentifier)          - internal prime key of a database row
 - ids (IDentifierS)        - an simple array of database table IDs (ids_txt is the text / imploded version of the ids array)
 - lst (LiST)               - an array of objects
-- dsp (DiSPlay)            - a view/mask that is shown to the user
-- cmp (CoMPonent)          - one part of a view so a kind of view component (ex view entry)
-- dsl (DSp cmp Link)       - link of a view component to a view
 - cl (Code Link)           - a text used to identify one predefined database entry that triggers to use of some program code
 - sf (Sql Format)          - to convert a text for the database
+- sc (Sql Creator)         - for writing SQL statements

 object extensions
 - _min (MINimal)           - the minimal object used for the frontend API and only valid for the session user
 - _exp (EXPort)            - the export object that does not have any internal database references
 - _dsp (DiSPlay)           - to create the HTML code to display the object
 - _min_dsp                 - the display object based on the API object instead of the backend object

-internal
-- sc (Sql Creator)         - for writing SQL statements

 frontend:
 - ui (UserInterface)       - the definition of the user interface, mainly used to display either the JavaScript based single page design, the bootstrap based HTML design, the design based on pure HTML code or a pure text output for testing